 When you pay a bond, we must prepare an ‘Entry Condition Report’, which records the property’s general condition, including fittings and fixtures, and present you with 2 paper copies of this Report when you come to collect your keys.
 Review and, if necessary, add your comments to the ‘Entry Condition Report’.
 You must return the report to the property within three business days of moving in and you should keep a copy of the ‘Entry Condition Report’ until the end of the tenancy.
 The ‘Condition Report’ is a very important document, as it can be used as evidence if there is a dispute about who should pay for cleaning, damage, or replacement of missing items, particularly at the end of a tenancy.
 You may want to take photos of your apartment at the start of your tenancy to further show the condition.
 The owner may claim some or the entire bond for cleaning, damage, or replacement of missing items at the end of your tenancy.
 If the ‘Condition Report’ stated that the work was required at the start of the tenancy, or the items were not listed, it can help you prove the bond should be returned to you.

-Brisbane, the capital city of Queensland, Australia, is one of the most dynamic and student-friendly destinations in the country.
-With a population of over 2.5 million people, it offers a perfect mix of urban energy and natural beauty.
-The city stretches along the Brisbane River, surrounded by scenic mountains and beaches, making it a great spot for outdoor enthusiasts and students who enjoy a balanced lifestyle.
+Brisbane QLD, the capital city of Queensland, Australia, is one of the most dynamic and student-friendly destinations in the country.
+With a population of over 2.5 million people, it offers a perfect mix of urban energy and natural beauty, making it a prime location for higher education.
+The new city stretches along the Brisbane River, surrounded by scenic mountains and beaches, making it a great spot for outdoor enthusiasts and students who enjoy a balanced lifestyle.

 Founded in the early 19th century, Brisbane has transformed from a quiet river settlement into a bustling modern hub.
-It’s known for its year-round sunshine, thriving music and arts scene, and a youthful population, which makes student living in Brisbane both lively and social.
-Festivals like Brisbane Festival, Laneway Festival, and Riverfire draw thousands every year, giving the city an unmistakably creative vibe that resonates with Gen Z students.
+It’s known for its year-round sunshine, thriving music and arts scene, and a youthful population that embraces Australian culture, which makes living close to campus for students living in Brisbane both lively and social.
+Festivals for cultural immersion like Brisbane Festival, Laneway Festival, and Riverfire draw thousands every year, giving the city an unmistakably creative vibe that resonates with Gen Z students.

 When it comes to education, Brisbane is home to some of the country’s top institutions, including The University of Queensland (UQ), Queensland University of Technology (QUT), and Griffith University.
-Many students choose student apartments in Brisbane for convenience and access to lively neighborhoods like St Lucia and Kelvin Grove.
-The demand for student accommodations in Brisbane continues to grow as more international students call the city home.
+Many students choose student housing in Brisbane for convenience and access to lively neighborhoods like St Lucia and Kelvin Grove.
+The demand for student housing in Brisbane continues to grow as more students call the city home.

 2. Scape South Bank – ★★★★★ (4.6/5.0) – “lively, modern, and just minutes away from South Bank’s student hotspots.” – From AU$499/week